-To start this comparison, first we will take a look at the broker commission rates for placing regular stock and options trades.
-SogoTrade charges $5.00 per stock trade which is $0.05 more than Charles Schwab which charges clients $4.95 per trade.
-Looking at trading options, Charles Schwab's base fee is $4.95 while SogoTrade's is $5.00.
-Each contract then costs $0.65 at Charles Schwab and $0.50 at SogoTrade for a difference in price of $0.15 per contract.
-Not all brokers charge a flat rate fee per trade though, so it is important to read the full commission notes to know the complete breakdown (go to any online broker review
+To start this comparison, first, we will take a look at the online broker commission rates for placing regular stock and options trades.
+SogoTrade, with its regular stock trades costing $4.88, is more expensive than Charles Schwab's rate of $0 per trade.
+For options trading, SogoTrade has a base fee of $4.88, and Charles Schwab a base fee of $0.
+Each option contract then costs $0.65 at Charles Schwab and $0.50 at SogoTrade.
+It's important to note that not all brokers charge a flat fee per trade.
+Thus, it is important to read the full commission notes for each broker, which we include with each online broker review.

-Next to commission rates, being able to trade the instrument you want is important.
-SogoTrade provides its clients with Stock Trading, Options Trading and Mutual Funds while Charles Schwab gives clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-Looking at mutual funds, SogoTrade boasts an offering of 12222 compared to Charles Schwab's 5165 available funds.
-Commission free ETFs also should not be forgotten, with SogoTrade falling behind Charles Schwab, offering 0 commission free etfs compared to Charles Schwab's 229.
+Next to commission rates, being able to trade what you want is important.
+SogoTrade provides its clients with Stock Trading, Options Trading and Mutual Funds while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+Looking at mutual funds, SogoTrade offers its clients access to 11784 different mutual funds while Charles Schwab has 5846 available funds, a difference of 5,938.

-Lastly, taking a look at popular features and functionality, we can go a bit deeper to really break down the difference of both brokers.
-SogoTrade offers virtual trading while Charles Schwab does not.
-Taking a look at mobile trading, Both Charles Schwab and SogoTrade offer clients access to an iPhone App, iPad App and Android App.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
+SogoTrade makes virtual trading available to clients, while Charles Schwab does not.
+Taking a look at mobile trading, Charles Schwab and SogoTrade both have a iPhone App, iPad App and Android App.
 Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
-Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while clients at SogoTrade can have none of these.
-On the whole, when it comes to tools, research, and trading on the go, Charles Schwab was rated for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while SogoTrade was rated for none of these.
+Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while SogoTrade offers none of these.